paulknysh/sym/README.md

 ## What is this?

-A simplistic method for automatic data-driven construction of a symbolic model.
-User needs to provide an error function and some basic building blocks: operations, variables, constants.
+A simple method for automatic construction of a symbolic model from given data.
+User needs to provide an error function (of how well a given model fits the data) and some basic building blocks: operations, variables, constants.
 A Monte Carlo approach is used: a large number of random models is generated to find the best ones.
 Procedure scales on multicore CPUs by running several independent Monte Carlo loops in parallel and subsequently accumulating obtained results.

 ## How do I represent my error function?